 Passionate about expanding the solo piccolo repertoire, Kate enjoys working with world-renowned composers to inspire incredible new classic piccolo literature.
 Martin Kennedy, Daniel Dorff, and Frederick Lesemann among others have written new piccolo repertoire for Kate, and she has performed the world premier of their works at National Flute Association Conventions, International Piccolo Symposiums, and many notable flute festivals around the country.
 She has the premier recordings of the works on her debut album Timeless, released in 2013.

 Kate is fortunate to collaborate with some of the finest professional musicians in California, performing solo and chamber music in a variety of ensembles.
 The flute/piano duo Ekatra, and the West Coast Wind Quintet, have both won critical acclaim in Southern California.
 Kate is a regular soloist for the “Classics at the Merc,” “Rancho Bernardo Music Guild,” and many additional classical concert and chamber music series.
 In addition, she is principal flutist in the Temecula Valley Symphony.
-New in 2016: Kate has been asked to perform as a guest on several concerts as 3rd flute/piccolo with the Omaha Symphony.
+In 2016 Kate performed as a guest on several concerts as 3rd flute/piccolo with the Omaha Symphony.

 Ms. Prestia-Schaub is a Powell Flutes “Master Teacher”; and she also enjoys teaching a studio full of dedicated flute students in her studio in Temecula, California.
 Kate is often invited to facilitate piccolo and flute master classes at various universities and flute festivals throughout the country.
 She coaches the flute sections at Shivela Middle School, Vista Murrieta High School, Murrieta Valley High School, and the woodwind section of the Temecula Valley Youth Symphony.
 She has also served on the adjunct faculty as a flute instructor and chamber music coach at the Idyllwild Arts Academy.